 During this phase we use techniques such as Vision Boards, Personas Cards, Paper Prototyping, Story Maps, and MVPs among others.
 This phase is completed once the backlog contains enough stories and the startup requirements are fulfilled.

 Read more about Product Design in our playbook.

 Design & Build

 During this phase we start by agreeing on a Working Manifesto, where we define roles, responsibilities, meetings and technologies.

-Given a backlog containing the initial stories, a foundation of graphic design elements created during the Product Design phase and all technical requirements met, we are now able to start our first sprint planning meeting.
+Given that we have a backlog containing the initial stories, a foundation of graphic design elements created during the Product Design phase and all technical requirements are met, we are now able to start our first sprint planning meeting.

-We commonly use 2 weeks sprints, including a retrospective meeting at the end of each sprint.
+We commonly use 2-week sprints, including a retrospective meeting at the end of each sprint.

 During this phase we build software using XP practices such as code reviews, unit testing and continuous delivery among others.